Factbox: Facts about actor Ernest Borgnine

 * Borgnine won the Academy Award as best actor for portraying a lonely, socially awkward butcher in "Marty" in 1955.
 The movie was named best picture and also won Oscars for director Delbert Mann and screenwriter Paddy Chayefsky.

 * He was married to five women.
-His 1964 marriage to Broadway star Ethel Merman lasted fewer than 40 days.
+His 1964 marriage to Broadway star Ethel Merman lasted just 32 days.